-4.4.5 Recovery of Data with Bad Headers
+4.5.5 Recovery of Data with Bad Headers

 Function 7, read data without header check, is provided to allow the recovery of data should headers become unreadable.
-If constant HNF or HCRC errors are encountered on a particular sector so that the data is not recoverable by the standard read command, proceed as follows.
+If constant HNF of HCRC errors are encountered on a particular sector so that the data is not recoverable by the standard read command, proceed as follows.
 Perform successive read header commands until the sector preceding the bad sector is found.
-Then, within 300 microseconds issue a read data without header check.
-The data portion of the next sector will be read without either header compare or header CRC check.
+Then, within 300 microseconds, issue the read data without header check command.
+The data portion of the next sector will be read without either a header compare or a check of the header CRC.
 Data CRC errors will be reported.

-4.4.6 Non-interchangeability of RL01K/RL02K Disk Cartridges
+4.5.6 Non-Interchangability of RL01K/RL02K Disk Cartridges

 These two types of cartridges are not functionally interchangeable but a cartridge will physically fit into the "wrong" type of drive.
-If a cartridge is loaded into the wrong drive, no damage will occur to the drive, media, or data but the software will not run normally.
+If a cartridge is loaded into the wrong drive, no damage will occur to the drive, media, or data, but the software will not run normally.
 If such symptoms are exhibited, the operator should check for the proper cartridge type.

-4.5 ERROR RECOVERY
+4.6 ERROR RECOVERY

 There are several errors that can be detected and flagged in the RL01/RL02 subsystem.
 Some of them can be considered recoverable in the sense that if the operation is retried it is possible that the error will not recur and successful use of the subsystem can continue.
 Some of the errors are considered fatal because retries could damage the data, media, or equipment.
-The errors are listed with the recommended reaction in Table 4-3.
+The errors are listed with the recommended reaction in Table 4-10.

 The nature of these errors should be considered when determining how many times to retry the operation before declaring that retrying has reached a practical limit.
 For instance, a DLT error could be caused by a hardware system failure but it could also be the result of bus activity due to other I/O devices exceeding the throughput capability for a short duration.
-In this latter care, it is likely that the operation would be successful on the first retry.
-The rate of occurrences is a good indicator of overall system performance and an error logging routine should count that.
+In this latter case, it is likely that the operation would be successful on the first retry.
+The rate of occurences is a good indicator of overall system performance and an error logging routine should count that.
 A general increase in the rate of DLT errors could indicate hardware system failures or it could indicate that the usage of the system is approaching its throughput capacity in its present configuration.